YongoDavid/FX_ac/README.md

 there are some warnings for LostSizeCalcultor i still need to resolve.

 COME BACK AND WORK ON THE NAVBAR FOR MOBILE SCREENS

+New corrections i need to make to the website : increase the hamburger menu size i need smooth trasitions to all the pages. for the enroll place ,the plan should automatically show based thhe plan selected.
+Add a section for including bonus on promo code chill in the contact info in footer. remove T&C and PP from footer area.
+Add links to the videos to watch.
+Make sure that all pages start from to top, when they are loaded.
+Learn about the calculators i put in place and how they should work.
+Move to mobile design